MicrosoftDocs/edge-developer/microsoft-edge/puppeteer/index.md

     yarn add edge-paths
     ```

-1. Then, if you're using `edge-paths` to find the executable path, run code like the code sample below, which uses the [edge-paths](https://www.npmjs.com/package/edge-paths) package to programmatically find the path to your installation of Microsoft Edge on your OS:
+1. Then, if you're using `edge-paths` to find the executable path, run code like the following sample.
+It uses the [edge-paths](https://www.npmjs.com/package/edge-paths) package to programmatically find the path to your installation of Microsoft Edge on your OS:

     ```javascript
     const edgePaths = require("edge-paths");